Identity Theft Protection Tips

 NOTE: If you have not reviewed your credit report before, you may see some inaccurate information or fraudulent activity that existed prior to any recent, suspected identity fraud.

-Step 2: Close the accounts that you know, or believe, have been tampered with or opened fraudulently
+Step 2: Close the accounts that you know, or believe, have been compromised

 Call and speak with someone in the security or fraud department of each company with which you are closing an account.
 Follow up in writing, and include copies (NOT originals) of supporting documents.
 It's important to notify credit card companies and banks in writing.
 Send your letters by certified mail, return receipt requested, so you can document what the company received and when.
 Keep a file of your correspondence and enclosures.